 California Indians (Pre-Columbian to Mexican Rancho Period)

-This fourth-grade lesson introduces students to some of the lifeways of Native Californian communities before the arrival of newcomers (Europeans and Americans).
-It addresses the ways that foreign contact changed Native people’s lives during the Spanish mission period, including changes to their cultures and the impacts of disease and European plants and animals on Native populations.
+This fourth-grade lesson introduces students to some of the lifeways of Native Californian communities during the pre-contact era.
+It also addresses the ways that foreign contact changed Native people’s lives during the Spanish mission period, including changes to their cultures and the impacts of disease and European plants and animals on Native populations.

 Check out this lesson’s additional literacy activity, also!